zveric/GcseComputerScienceWork/README.md

 # Gcse Computer Science Work
-Me, Dave and Will try to pass our gcses.
+Eric, Dave and Will will pass our gcses.
 Watch us struggle.